16 Tips for Building the Perfect Home Office

 7. Wire management goes a long way

-You wouldn’t really want to come to work in an office that’s covered in jumbled cables and wires.
+You wouldn’t really want to come to work in an office that’s covered in jumbled cables and cords.

 Basic wire management can go a long way towards improving your office aesthetic.
-It’s quite cheap as well — you’ll need a few clamps and zip ties to manage messy wires.
+It’s also fairly cost efficient as well — you’ll just need a few clamps and zip ties to manage messy wires.
 Here’s a great article from Lifehacker on managing wires with some cheap tools.

 Your office space is more than the equipment in it; it’s a combination of the decor, lighting and overall aesthetic.